Today’s Sociology: Ideology and Partisan Advocacy

 American Sociological Association: Sociology’s Radical Governing Body

-The ASA, which sees itself as scholar-activists and proudly claims the mantle of politically engaged activism, was outraged when the right-leaning state of Florida removed sociology from their required core course list.
+The ASA, which regards itself as scholar-activists and proudly claims the mantle of politically engaged activism, was outraged when the right-leaning state of Florida removed sociology from their required core course list.
 The ASA responded by claiming that sociologists are merely advancing the objective scientific study of social life.
 Sociologists claim to be activists until the moment you criticize them.
 Then they use science as a shield to legitimize their research in the language of the science they just got done telling you they reject.